-Many of the schools around the Quepos region have very limited funding and face many challenges both social and economic.
+Many of the schools around the Quepos region in Costa Rica have very limited funding and face many challenges both social and economic.
 This project will address these issues by supporting schools in providing students with an inspiring educational environment by building & repairing schools, ensuring they have the necessary space to teach, and providing materials and classes to inspire the students to learn and continue to attend classes.

 What is the issue, problem, or challenge?